All Episodes

 This is hilarious.

-He's talking to Tom Jensen, the uh director of public policy polling communications.
+Yesterday, WPTF Radio, the Bill of May Show, he's talking to Tom Jensen, the director of public policy polling communications.

-And he says, How important are your polls to a political party, whether Republican or Democrat?
+And he says, how important are your polls to a political party, whether Republican or Democrat?

-They recognize the trouble are in, don't they?
+They look at this and go, holy cow, they recognize the trouble they're in, don't they?

 Absolutely.

-We've had campaign managers for Democratic candidates in other states call us up and ask us not to poll their states because they don't want the public to know really how bad their status is.
+We've had campaign managers for Democratic candidates in other states call us up and ask us not to poll their states because they don't want the public to know how bad their status is.

 So we know we're in big trouble.

-This is the Democrat director of public policy polling.
+This is the Democrat Director of Public Policy Polling.

 I had the story earlier.

-We're working on the video.
+We were working on the video.

 This is the video.

-Now, we all know that yesterday the House of Representatives, in voting to eliminate all private sector student loans and turn that into a totally government-run program.
+Now, we all know that yesterday the House of Representatives in voting to eliminate all private sector student loans and turn that into a totally government-run program.

-Do we at some point Defund them entirely where both the Senate and the House come together and say no more federal tax dollars.
+Do we at some point defund them entirely where both the Senate and the House come together and say no more federal tax dollars?

-They'll let something like this slide because they know this bill has passed the house.
+They'll let something like this slide because they know this bill has passed the House.

 It will go to the Senate.

-The Senate will modify the bill, and then it will have to go to conference.
+The Senate will modify the bill and then it will have to go to conference.

-And what they do is they just drop that out when they debate the compromise, and they'll just drop it out at that point, and you can't amend the conference report.
+And what they do is they just drop that out when they debate the compromise and they'll just drop it out at that point and you can't amend the conference report.

-So the rules are that you have an up or down vote on the conference report, and you can't amend anything.
+So the rules are that you have an up or down vote on the conference report and you can't amend anything.

 So they play this trick all the time.